-We intend to leverage the following competitive strengths in seeking to achieve our business strategy:
+We have leveraged and will continue to leverage the following competitive strengths in seeking to achieve our business strategy:

-Experienced management team with proven expertise in deploying capital within the cannabis ecosystem
+$\label{thm:experienced} Experienced\ management\ team\ with\ proven\ expertise\ in\ deploying\ capital\ within\ the\ cannabis\ ecosystem$

 We believe that our management team's long and diverse transaction experience provides us with a competitive advantage.
 Our Chairman and Chief Executive Officer has over 19 years of principal investing experience across a number of industries as an owner or financier and our Chief Investment Officer has over 14 years of principal investing experience.
 Stable Road Capital and NALA Investments manage, in the aggregate, over \$1.0 billion of investment capital.
 Through Stable Road Capital and NALA Investments, Mr. Kabot and Mr. Quiroga have, in aggregate, executed over 20 transactions within or ancillary to the cannabis sector and have been responsible for investing over \$150 million within or ancillary to the cannabis sector since July 2017.
 In addition to deep transaction experience in the cannabis sector and related support industries, our management team has extensive experience acquiring companies for private equity investors.
 Their transaction history includes control private equity investments, distressed debt for control transactions, and a hostile takeover of a public company.